 - Here, you will see the first input of the Total Hours of Joseph.

-- Lastly, use the Fill Handle tool to get similar output for all the employees in cell range G11:G16.
+- Lastly, use the Fill Handle tool to get a similar output for all the employees in cell range G11:G16.

-- That’s it, we have our timesheet template in excel.
+- That’s it, we have our timesheet template in Excel.

 Things to Remember